EskildVeren/summer24/README.md

 ## 09.09; I am distracted by Svelte

 For the past days, I have been distracted by Svelte, which I am learning while studying a subject.
 Unfortunately for my newfound love for the framework, I will need to finish chess before I cross the line where I absolutely don't want to touch it anymore.

+## 20.10; Finishing my summer project

+We are half-way into autumn.
+I want a job, and will therefore continue developing chess in another repository.
+This will contain a live server and multiplayer, making it so you can play with you best friend.
+This will also involve brutally dissecting my chess-baby into seperate front-end and back-end, with WebSocket connecting them.
+I had a great summer of working on this, and I look forward to the rest of my programming year <3